genevate/style_guides/programming/basic.md

 ## Messages and Methods

-- **Message*- - A name for a responsibility an object may have.
+- **Message** - A name for a responsibility an object may have.
 In other words, you send a message to a collaborator (i.e. object) not a method.
-- **Method*- - A named, concrete, implementation for which a responsibility may be fullfilled.
+- **Method** - A named, concrete, implementation for which a responsibility may be fullfilled.
 There can be many methods for a single responsibility.
 There are four parts to a method:
     - Collect Input
     - Perform Work